↓legally correct Feb 2014↓

 If you leave it until the night before the police or bailiffs are due to turn up to contact someone, dont expect much of a result.

-There are three main types of evictions.
+There are four main types of evictions.
 These are:

 - Evictions by the Police and Local Authority from public or private land – read more about evictions from unauthorised encampments